thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/deployWebService.png" height=100>

-* Validate and wait for the completion of the deployment.
+* Select `Endpoints` from `Assets` and select your endpoints 'u##sap-data-ml-model'.
+Validate and wait for the completion of the deployment.
 This can take a few minutes.

 <img src="images/aml/ml14.jpg" height= 400>